Common Skin Conditions: Dark Spots

 How can we prevent them?

-The best way to keep those pesky spots from appearing is to limit sun exposure.
+The best way to help keep those pesky spots from appearing is to limit sun exposure.